jerelmiller/redwoodjs-conf-2023-workshop/00-setup/README.md

    yarn rw prisma db seed
    ```

-   > NOTE: If you'd like to customize some of the Spotify data that is displayed in the workshop app, see the section below on [customizing spotify data](#customize-the-spotify-data).
+   > NOTE: If you'd like to customize the user or device information for the workshop, see the [workshop config](#workshop-config) section for more information.
+This should be done before running seeds.

 4. Start the app